effectiveidle/md/ProgrammingLanguage/gopl.md

 Each .go file begins with a package declaration that says what package the file is part of.

-four major kinds of **package-level** declarations

-- type, const, var, func

 The name of each package-level entity is visible not only throughout the source file that contains its declaration, but throughout all the files of the package.

+four major kinds of **package-level** declarations: type, const, var, func

 ## 2.3-Variables